 In accordance with our Mission Statement, the Belva Thomas Charity Bursary provides financial assistance to students who would not otherwise have the financial means to attend the Préville Fine Arts Centre.
 The Belva Thomas Charity Bursary aims to give children between the ages of 5-16 who demonstrate financial need, the opportunity to discover, explore, create and inspire others in the areas of music, the arts, science and technology.

 Any student between the ages of 5 – 16 who is interested in arts, music, culture, science and technology.

 Will cover the full or partial cost of attending the Préville Fine Arts Centre.
 Note: bursary has no cash value.

 Please do not hesitate to apply!

 Deadline to Apply

 We are currently accepting applications.
-Bursaries available for Fall and Winter/Spring Sessions.
+Bursaries available for Fall, Winter/Spring and Summer sessions.